Anchor regression: heterogeneous data meets causality: Replicability and Anchor Stability

 where the do-operator $\mathbb{E}[\bullet |do(X=x)]$ is defined as in \citet{Pearl2009}, Chapter~1.
-In addition, there is no confounder between $X$ and $Y$, i.e., there is no $H_{k}$ that is both an ancestor of some $X_{k'}$ and $Y$ in $G$. \end{theorem} The theorem says that the coefficients $b^{\rightarrow \infty} = b^0$ describe the total causal effects of each component $X$ to $Y$.
+In addition, there is no confounder between $X$ and $Y$, i.e., there is no $H_{k}$ that is both an ancestor of some $X_{k'}$ and $Y$ in $G$. \end{theorem} A more general version of this result that allows for endogeneous anchors can be found in Section~\ref{sec:gener-vers-theor}.
+Roughly speaking, the theorem says that under anchor stability, the coefficients $b^{\rightarrow \infty} = b^0$ have a causal interpretation and there is no confounder between $X$ and $Y$.
+If confounders were present between $X$ and $Y$, intervening (or conditioning) on them could potentially change the anchor regression coefficient $b^{0}$.
+In this sense, the absence of confounding between $X$ and $Y$ may be seen as a positive indication for distributional replicability.

 Anchor stability is testable on data and if it holds, under relatively weak assumptions, the coefficients allow for a causal interpretation.
 In empirical studies using instrumental variables, one often compares IV estimates with OLS estimates.
 The above result formalizes the implications when these estimates are equal.